ruggeri/tech-notes/distributed-systems/big-data.md

       number of leading zeros.
     * Then, to combine hours, you just take the max of the two.
 This is exactly the same as if you did HyperLogLog on the two hours.

+**Thought**: this all works very nicely for a system where there is one kind of event.
+What about more complicated systems with many kinds of events?
+I'm not as sure; I'd like to see this extended beyond counts of URLs.